murrain/handbook/about-aptible/talent.md

 * At least 1-2x per year otherwise
 * Employee request

-Employees are encouraged to collect their own compensation data (e.g. comparable company job descriptions with comp data, offers, etc.).
-However, since we target [X]th percentile, we generally rely on our data sources and can't promise to match other job offers.
+If employees believe the market salary for their role has changed, they should collect their own compensation data (e.g. comparable company job descriptions with comp data, offers, etc.) to share with their manager and request a compensation review.
+However, since we target [X]th percentile, we generally rely on data sources with larger samples sizes, we can't promise to match every new input.
+That said, new data points will be helpful in verifying our data sources.